The Apothecary Diaries

 The Apothecary Diaries (薬屋のひとりごと, Kusuriya no Hitorigoto) is a Japanese light novel series written by Hyūganatsu and illustrated by Touko Shino.
-Since 2011, it has been serialized online on the user-generated novel publishing website Shōsetsuka ni Narō.
-In the following year, it was acquired by Shufunotomo, who initially published the series as a novel with a single volume in 2012 and then as a light novel series in 2014.
+Since 2011, it has been serialized on the user-generated novel publishing website Shōsetsuka ni Narō.
+In 2012, Shufunotomo acquired the work, releasing it as a single-volume novel that year and then as a light novel series in 2014.

-The series is set in a fictional country inspired by the Tang Dynasty of early medieval China and follows a girl named Maomao, who was trained from an early age by her apothecary father, and was sold as a servant to the emperor's palace while she secretly employs her pharmacologist skills in the service of the people of the palace.
+Set in a fictional country inspired by Tang Dynasty-era China, the series follows Maomao, a girl trained in medicine by her apothecary father.
+After being sold as a servant to the emperor's palace, she secretly uses her skills to solve mysteries and help others.

-It has been adapted into two manga series in 2017, with one published by Square Enix in Monthly Big Gangan, and another one published by Shogakukan in Monthly Sunday Gene-X. The light novel is licensed digitally in North America by J-Novel Club and in print by Square Enix.
-The manga illustrated by Nekokurage is also licensed by Square Enix.
-An anime television series adaptation produced by Toho Animation Studio and OLM aired from October 2023 to March 2024, while a second season aired from January to July 2025.
+Two manga adaptations began serialization in 2017.
+The first is published by Square Enix in Monthly Big Gangan with art by Nekokurage, while the second is published by Shogakukan in Monthly Sunday Gene-X with art by Minoji Kurata.
+The light novels are licensed digitally in North America by J-Novel Club, while both the light novels and first manga adaptation are licensed in print by Square Enix.

+An anime television series adaptation produced by Toho Animation Studio and OLM aired from October 2023 to March 2024, and a second season aired from January to July 2025.
 A third season is set to premiere in October 2026.
-An anime film is set to premiere in Japan in December 2026.
+An anime film titled The Deceased Empress' Treasure is set to premiere in Japan in December 2026.
+A live-action drama series adaptation will be streamed worldwide on Amazon Prime Video in 2028.

 Synopsis

-Set in a fictional country based on Imperial China during the Tang dynasty, and often referencing knowledge closer to the late Ming dynasty, the series follows Maomao, a young girl working as an apothecary in a red-light district, who was kidnapped and sold to the Imperial Palace as an indentured servant.
+Set in a fictional country based on Imperial China during the Tang dynasty, often referencing knowledge closer to the late Ming dynasty, the series follows Maomao, a young girl working as an apothecary in a red-light district, who was kidnapped and sold to the Imperial Palace as an indentured servant.
 She still retains her curious and eccentric personality and plans to work there until her two years of servitude are over.
 After learning that the emperor's newborns and concubines are critically ill, she begins to investigate the cause.
 Using her experience as an apothecary, she successfully solves the mystery of their illness.
 Even though she intended to remain anonymous, her actions catch the attention of Jinshi, an influential eunuch.
 Then, consequently, she undertakes the solving of mysteries for the royal court.